 “You’ve got a friend in me, you’ve got a friend in me“

 Not an upbeat and funny song, but this light-hearted song puts a smile on your face.
 Written and recorded by Randy Newman, this song was also a nominee for the Best Original Song in 1995’s Academy Award.
-This song was also used for the theme song for all the Toy Story sequel.
+This song was also used for the theme song for all the Toy Story sequels.

 7. If I Didn’t Have You (Monsters, Inc)